phdata/edge2ai-workshop/README.md

 ## Intro

-In this workshop, you will build an end-to-end Machine Learning workflow.
+In this workshop, you will build an end-to-end Machine Learning workflow following the principles set by a typical data ingestion pipeline.

 ![](./images/ml_application_process.png)